Skip to content

 The OllamaModel class provides a quick way to reference existing models, and select a specific tag.
 However, as Ollama adds new models, you may be in a situation where a model is not yet referenced by this middleware.

 To address this situation, you can manually specify a model definition pointing to the supported Ollama model you wish to run.
-You do so by specifying the name of the model in the ollama library, the tag you wish to use, and its input and output mime-types.
+You do so by specifying the name of the model in the Ollama library, the tag you wish to use, and its supported input and output mime-types.

-💁 In the example below, we redefine the llava image model and its inputs and outputs.
+💁 In the example below, we define the llava image model and its inputs and outputs.

 import { OllamaProcessor, OllamaModel } from '@project-lakechain/ollama-processor';